vflame6/vflame6.github.io/_posts/2023-02-04-vim-commands.md

 The command searches each line in `[range]` for a `{pattern}`, and replaces it with a `{string}`. `[count]` is a positive integer that multiplies the command.

-- `:s/foo/bar/` - replace the first occurrence of the string "foo" in the current line with "bar".
+- `:s/foo/bar/` - Replace the first occurrence of the string "foo" in the current line with "bar".
-- `:s/foo/bar/g` - replace all occurrences of the string "foo" in the current line with "bar".
+- `:s/foo/bar/g` - Replace all occurrences of the string "foo" in the current line with "bar".
-- `:%s/foo/bar/g` - replace all occurrences of the string "foo" in the entire file with "bar".
+- `:%s/foo/bar/g` - Replace all occurrences of the string "foo" in the entire file with "bar".

 {%
     include image.html